Emulga/maintenance/auto-resize/ReadMe.md

 # End users (you reading this)

-SSH into recalbox and type the following commands to install:
+SSH into recalbox and type the following to install the script (This is all on one line):

 cd /recalbox/share && wget https://github.com/Emulga/maintenance/raw/master/auto-resize/auto-resize.zip && unzip auto-resize.zip && chmod a+x auto-resize/install-me && ./auto-resize/install-me